guy-car/week6-smuggler/frontend/frontend-issues.md

 - [ ] **Backend**: Restart backend server after adding new event handlers
 - [ ] **Frontend**: Clear browser cache after making changes
 - [ ] **Environment**: Verify backend URL is correct in frontend config

+---

+# Ghost Leave Room Button Issue

+## Problem Summary
+- A red "Leave Room" button appears in the UI (top right), but:
+  - The text "Leave Room" does not exist in any project source file (JS/TS/TSX/JSX).
+  - No code changes (even trivial ones) in the expected file affect the UI.
+  - No logs or confirmation dialogs appear when clicking the button.
+  - The button is not a native React Native <Button /> or <TouchableOpacity /> from your codebase.
+  - The HTML element is a <div> with CSS-in-JS style classes, suggesting a web build or a design system.

+## Investigation Findings
+- Searched all source files for "Leave Room" (case-insensitive): only found in docs, comments, or error logs.
+- Searched for all button, TouchableOpacity, and header usages: no other "Leave Room" button found.
+- The only button in the codebase is in frontend/app/room/index.tsx, but it is a native Button and not styled like the UI.
+- The UI is rendering a button that does not exist in the current source code.
+- Restarting the app, clearing cache, and rebuilding does not affect the button.
+- No code changes in the expected file affect the UI.
+- The HTML element is a <div> with CSS-in-JS classes, not a native button.

+## Possible Causes
+1. **Stale or Cached Build**: The running app is from a previous build, not the current source code.
+2. **Wrong Project/Directory**: The dev server is running from a different folder or project than the one being edited.
+3. **Remote or Published Build**: The app/device is connecting to a remote or published build, not the local dev server.
+4. **Design System/Library**: The button is rendered by a design system, UI library, or a dependency, not your code.
+5. **Dynamic/Injected Content**: The button is injected at runtime by a script, extension, or external source.
+6. **Multiple Apps/Monorepo**: There are multiple apps or packages, and the wrong one is being edited/run.
+7. **Web vs Native Mismatch**: The app is running as a web build (React Native Web) but the code being edited is for native, or vice versa.
+8. **Symlinked or Linked Package**: The code is coming from a symlinked package or a different node_modules source.
+9. **IDE/Editor Search Issue**: The search is not covering all files or is limited to a subdirectory.
+10. **Build Artifacts**: The app is running from a build artifact (dist/, build/, .next/, etc.) not the source.

+## Possible Solutions/Workarounds
+- **Force Clear All Caches**: Delete node_modules, .expo, .next, .cache, dist, build, and reinstall dependencies.
+- **Full Rebuild**: Stop all dev servers, run a full clean build, and restart.
+- **Check Dev Server Output**: Ensure the dev server is running from the correct directory and shows file changes.
+- **Check Device/Emulator Connection**: Make sure the app/device is connecting to the local dev server (not a remote or published build).
+- **Add Unique Test Change**: Add a unique string or console.log to a visible component and confirm it appears in the UI or console.
+- **Check for Design System/Library**: Review package.json for any UI libraries that might render the button.
+- **Check for Multiple Projects**: Ensure you are editing and running the same project.
+- **Check Browser/Device URL**: Make sure the browser/device is loading from localhost and not a remote URL.
+- **Check for Symlinks/Linked Packages**: Ensure node_modules is not symlinked to another source.
+- **Check for Dynamic Content**: Disable browser extensions or scripts that might inject content.
+- **Check for Build Artifacts**: Make sure the app is not running from a stale build directory.
+- **Try a New Project**: Create a new test project and see if the issue persists.

+## Next Steps
+- Confirm the running app is from the current source code by making a visible change.
+- If the issue persists, consider creating a new project or cloning the repo fresh.
+- Document any new findings here for future reference.

+---